ws-garcia/VBA-CSV-interface/README.md

 End Sub
 ```

-With a VBA CSV interface, many things can be done, for example, an user can perform like SQL joins such as:
+With VBA CSV interface, many things can be done, for example, an user can perform like SQL joins such as:

 ```
 Sub JoinTwoTables()